Greg-T8/Notebook/topics/concepts/unit_testing.md

 3. Fast feedback
 4. Maintainability

+### Protection against Regression

-Points to keep in mind:
+With regard to protection against regression, here are a few points to keep in mind:

-- A regression refers to a situation where a previously functioning feature  stops working after changes.
-Generally, the larger the amount of code that gets executed, the higher the chance that the test will reveal a regression.
+- A regression (i.e. a software bug) refers to a situation where a previously functioning feature  stops working after changes.
+- Generally, the larger the amount of code that gets executed, the higher the chance that the test will reveal a regression.

-- Code that represents complex business logic is more important than boilerplate code.
+- The complexity and domain significance is also important.
+Code that represents complex business logic is more important than boilerplate code.
 - It's rarely worthwhile to test trivial code.
 Trivial code does not contain a substantial amount of business logic and won't provide much chance of finding a regression error.

+### Resistance to refactoring
+Refactoring means changing existing code without modifying its observable behavior.
+The intention of refactoring is usually to increase readability and reduce complexity.
+Resistance to refactoring is the degree to which a test can sustain a refactoring of the underlying application code without turning red (failing).

+-